daveB1978/PREPAIR/README.md

 ## fMRI data

 All fMRI data used in our study are publicly available at the [Harvard Dataverse](https://dataverse.harvard.edu/dataverse/prepair).
 IMPORTANT: If you prefer reading magnitude NIFTI files with the AFNI software, please manually change the TR value (in second) in the header.
-To do so, search for "TAXIS_FLOATS", and two lines under, modify the 2nd parameter.
+To do so, search for "TAXIS_FLOATS" in the header file, and two lines under, modify the 2nd parameter.

 ## Running